Shao0913/hugo-template-cv/content/authors/admin/_index.md

 Experienced assisting in the administration of department computing and network resources.
 Currently I serve as department webmaster and doing website programming, updating, design, content re-factoring, and database administration.

-<strong>I am currently on the 2024-2025 job market, looking for full-time positions related to Graphs, Deep Learning, Artificial Intelligence, and Natural Language Processing.<\strong> Please feel free to contact me if you are interested.
+<strong>I am currently on the 2024-2025 job market, looking for full-time positions related to Graphs, Deep Learning, Artificial Intelligence, and Natural Language Processing.</strong> Please feel free to contact me if you are interested.
 {style="text-align: justify;"}